stutrek/bowling-schedule/README.md

 Each week has 5 game slots and 4 lanes.
 Games 1-4 use all 4 lanes (8 teams playing, 4 matchups per slot).
 Game 5 only uses lanes 3-4 (4 teams playing, 2 matchups).
 This gives 18 matchups per week and exactly 3 games per team.

-Each team ideally plays two consecutive games and a third game with a one-game break -- for example, games 1, 2, and 4.
-Some teams must play three consecutive games or have a two-game break for the math to work out.
+The template maximizes the number of teams that play three consecutive games each week.
+With 12 teams and 5 game slots, 8 positions get three consecutive games and 4 positions have a one-game break between two of their games.
+The solver balances break positions evenly across teams over the season.

 ### The fixed template approach